EtienneMueller/razer-blade-data-science/README.md

 First line choses Ubuntu as boot partition.
 As grub will still run in background, the timeout is set to one second (setting it to zero it will be ignored and then it takes the standard time of ten seconds).
 The third line hides the display output, and the last line fixes the suspend loop.

 Update grub with ```sudo update-grub``` and reboot your system  ```sudo reboot```.

-## 4K OLED

-I haven't heard so far, whether the OLED screen suffers of burn-in or not.
-But it doesn't hurt to take a little care.

-- **Black Wallpaper.** ou can remove the wallpaper and have a blank background.
-Weirdly it isn't always just black, it depends which wallpaper was chosen before.
-Run ```gsettings set org.gnome.desktop.background picture-uri "" ```

-- **Hide Mouse Cursor.** To hide the mouse cursor when idling, install Unclutter with ```sudo apt-get install unclutter```.
-Then, add the command ```unclutter``` to the startup applications.

-- **Hide the Dock.** One option is to go into the settings and set the dock to "auto-hide", then it will only appear when dragging the mouse to the side of the screen.
-To completely remove it you can install _Gnome Extensions_ from Ubuntu Software and turn the dock off.
-Then, it will only be visible in the activities overview when pressing the super key (the windows key in the case of the Blade).

-- **Hide the Top Bar.** Lastly, to hide the top bar you can install the gnome extension [Hide Top Bar](https://extensions.gnome.org/extension/545/hide-top-bar/).
-Activate it and set the two Intellihide options off.

-- **Hide Home and Trash Icon.** When gnome extension is installed, you can also remove the icons from the desktop.
-Just right-click in the desktop, choose settings and turn off the toggles for personal folder and trash.

-## Bluetooth for Airpods

-With Ubuntu 21.04 it didn't really work to connect Airpods to the notebook.
-A fix can be found [here](https://askubuntu.com/questions/922860/pairing-apple-airpods-as-headset).

 ## Keyboard Backlight